 Theology is the “core of the core subjects” in a Catholic school (Pope St. John Paul II)

-As such, the teaching of RE is at the very heart of our mission and vision within Catholic education.
+As such, the teaching of Theology is at the very heart of our mission and vision within Catholic education.

 - To enable pupils to deepen their religious and theological understanding and be able to communicate this effectively;

 - To present an authentic vision of the Church’s moral and social teaching so that pupils can make a critique of the underlying trends in contemporary culture and society;

 - To raise pupils’ awareness of the faith and traditions of other religious communities in order to respect and understand them;

 - To develop the critical faculties of pupils so that they can relate their Catholic faith to daily life;

 - To stimulate pupils’ imagination and provoke a desire for personal meaning as revealed in the truth of the Catholic faith;